Christian anthropology: Spirit

 Charles Taylor has argued in Sources of the Self: Making of Modern Identity that the attempt to reduce spirit or soul to the "self" is an anachronistic project claiming historical precedence, when in reality it is a modern, Western, secular reading of the Scriptures.

 Constitution or nature of the person

 Christian theologians have historically differed over the issue of how many distinct components constitute the human being.

 Two parts (Dichotomism)

-The most popular view, affirmed by a large number of lay faithful and theologians from many Christian traditions, is that the human being is formed of two components: material (body/flesh) and spiritual (soul/spirit).
-The soul or spirit departs from the body at death, and will be reunited with the body at the resurrection.
+The most popular view is that the human being is formed of two components: material (body/flesh) and spiritual (soul/spirit).
+The soul or spirit departs from the body at death and will be reunited with the body at the resurrection.